They didn't invite me!' - Report claims Man City star Grealish refused entry to bar but Guardiola makes lig...

 How has Grealish been performing for Man City?

-Grealish and Phil Foden were dropped to the bench in December after a night out but he is not set to face any sanction for events at the weekend.
+Grealish and Phil Foden were dropped to the bench in December after a night out but the former is not set to face any sanction for events at the weekend.

 The England international has been steady since his arrival without matching the performances which persuaded City to pay a British record £100 million ($139m) for him in the summer.